Sarthak-Malla/SemEval-2026-Task13/README.md

 Be creative!
 The only restriction is that we **do not allow** the usage of AI-generated content detectors, trained by third parties and restrict the data usage to the provided training sets.
 Other than that, feel free to use any methods and technologies you prefer.

+>**Q5: How do I start?**

+You can use [Starter Files](https://github.com/mbzuai-nlp/SemEval-2026-Task13/tree/main/baselines/Kaggle_starters) to have some direction of work.
+You may experiment with backbone models, training strategy etc. Also feel free to ask questions and share your ideas on **Discussion** page of Kaggle competitions.

 ## Important Dates
 - ~~Sample data ready: 15 July 2025~~
 - ~~Training data ready: **1 September 2025**~~